 One of the fascinating things about many of the Virginia counties is that they sometimes had generic stamps printed with no year date (or validity period).
 They would keep these on hand for times when the regular stamps did not arrive from the printer prior to the start of the season or – as is more frequently the case – the regular stamps were exhausted prior to the end of the season.

 In these cases, the county clerk would take a generic stamp and write in the current validity period with a pen.
 Often, the same generic stamp was used for parts of many different seasons.
 This was true with a Washington County stamp first used during the 1969-70 season.

 This same generic stamp was used during parts of five different seasons, which is interesting in itself (see the gallery for details).
-However, what is really cool is that generic stamp #3 was issued to Les during the summer of 1969 (before the regular stamps were received by the clerk), used by him to go hunting in Washington County during the fall and then, finally, soaked off his license and included in his collection of Virginia County Bear-Deer Damage Stamps (see Figure 37).
+However, what is really cool is that generic stamp #3 was issued to Les during the summer of 1969 (before the regular stamps were received by the clerk), used by him to go hunting in Washington County during the fall and then, finally, soaked off his license and included in his exhibit of Virginia County Bear-Deer Damage Stamps (see Figure 37).

 The 1970-71 stamp is a favorite of many fish and game collectors, especially those who are also hunters or who have spent time hunting in the past.
 It features a big buck in black ink against a bright red background and has “WASHINGTON” printed across the face in large forest green letters.
 It is a real stunner (see Figure 38).

 The last Washington County piece I would like to share with you today is one of our hobby’s most dramatic errors – a 1981-82 stamp with the red printing missing.
 This stamp has been used and is still affixed to a portion of the hunter’s license.
 It was the cornerstone of Les Lebo’s Virginia County collection and one of his most prized possessions (see Figures 39 and 40).

 Washington Archery & Muzzle Loading Stamps